 1.1.D.30 Direct personal response

 A direct personal response is one of the 3 components of redress that is offered to a person who is eligible to receive redress under the National Redress Scheme.
-A direct personal response is optional for the person receiving redress, and they can choose upon accepting their offer of redress whether they would like to receive a direct personal response from the institution/s.
+A direct personal response is optional for the person receiving redress, and they can choose upon accepting their offer of redress whether they would like to participate in a direct personal response with the institution/s.
 The participating institution determined to be responsible for the person's abuse must take reasonable steps to provide the person with a direct personal response.

 A direct personal response comprises one or more of the following:

 - An apology or statement of acknowledgement or regret.

 - An acknowledgement of the impact of the abuse on the person.

 - An assurance as to the steps the institution has taken or will take to prevent abuse occurring again.

 - An opportunity for the person to meet with a senior official of the institution.